HANICA-DEA/vodagone/README.md

 method: POST
 ```

-It will perform a request with an object in the body of the form
+It will perform a request with an object in the body of the form:

 ```
 {